semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

     --webhook-endpoint [webhook-endpoint]
 ```

-## Setting up Webhook notifications for multiple projects
+## Setting up webhook notifications for multiple projects

-When creating the notification, you can specify multiple projects as source,
+When creating a notification, you can specify multiple projects as source,
 of your notifications.

 For example, if your team manages three projects named `web`, `cli` and `api`